EstrellaDionis/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

 3. Define stateful logic.
+Stateful logic is logic that is built into a component that can be used for later and by multiple components.
+It can do almost anything including, handling click events and toggles.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange- This renders a react element into a virtual DOM and are meant for setting up our test cases.

+Act- This covers the main things that are to be tested.
+Some examples are calling an API or a function.

+Assert- These are the outcomes we expect.
+An example of this would be checking if input has been put into a form and can be submitted by clicking a submit button.